Our #1 Pick

 The 5 Solo Games, Ranked

-1. Mage Knight Ultimate Edition - best overall solo experience
+1. LOTR: Journeys in Middle-Earth - best overall solo experience

 2. Under Falling Skies - best quick solo session

-Check price on Amazon →Tomáš Uhlíř's 2020 dice-placement game that started as a print-and-play and grew into a full published title.
-You're defending a city from descending alien ships using dice across a multi-level facility (research, drones, energy, robots).
+Check price on Amazon →Tomáš Uhlíř's 2020 dice-placement game, in which you defend a city from descending alien ships using dice across a multi-level facility (research, drones, energy, robots).

 Why we rank it #2: it's the cleanest 20-minute solo game in the hobby.
-Plays exclusively at 1 player.
-Campaign mode strings six scenarios together for a longer arc if you want one.
+It plays exclusively at 1 player - and unusually, BoardGameGeek's community poll agrees, rating it best at exactly one, from a 7.59 average across roughly 14,000 ratings.
+Campaign mode strings six scenarios together for a longer arc.

 3. Aeon's End - best deck-builder solo